galetaire/cathousing/pages/posts/rainbow.md

 # Interpretation and observations

 The rainbow curve describes a demographic channel in order to evaluate bull or bear market conditions in the price of housing.
 The equation, derived from the demographic curve (quadratic polynomial), has been price-adjusted.
 This is an experimental indicator, open to improvements and corrections.

-Equations details on the following chart:
+Equations details chart:

 <Image
   src="/images/rainbowsource.png"